 Once you arrive in Ocracoke Village, you should park the car and let it stay that way for most your visit.
 Set out on foot; rent a bicycle or golf cart, or for the romantic, try the Round Creek Rickshaw pedal cab.
 The village is so small that you can pedal entirely around it in about an hour, but it will take you much longer because you won’t be able to resist exploring all the back roads and popping into shops, galleries, eateries and attractions.
 Ocracoke Village is an explorer’s heaven.
 You don’t need a map because you can’t get lost.
 Just go out exploring and you’ll be delighted with what you find.

-For more ferry information and to make a reservation call (800) BY-FERRY or visithttp://www.ncdot.org/ferry/.
+For more ferry information or to make a reservation, call (800) BY-FERRY or visit www.ncdot.gov.

 Hatteras-Ocracoke Free Ferry